callancapitolo17/NFL-Team-Similarity-Tool/README.md

 ```
 >runGitHub("NFL-Team-Similarity-Tool", "callancapitolo17")
 ```
-**Note**: It may take 3-5 minutes for the Shiny app to open as all the data since the 2006 NFL season needs to be downloaded and some packages may need to be installed as well.
+**Note**: It could take up to 5-10 minutes for the Shiny app to open as all the data since the 2006 NFL season needs to be downloaded and some packages may need to be installed as well.

 ## Team Similarity Tool Preview: